Get the Best WordPress Backup

 Step 2: Connect Your Google Drive Account

 Duplicator supports cloud storage services like Google Drive, Dropbox, Amazon S3, and OneDrive.
-To back up your website to one of these locations, you’ll need to connect your third-party accounts.
+To back up your website to the cloud, you’ll need to connect your third-party accounts.

 Using another plugin, you might need to create a new project in the Google API console.
-In contrast, Duplicator allows you to connect to Google Drive directly in WordPress.
+However, Duplicator allows you to connect to Google Drive directly in WordPress.

 First, go to Duplicator Pro » Storage.
 On this page, you’ll see that the default storage location is your local server.
 This will save your website backups to this URL path: wp-content/backup-dup-pro/recovery.